 She rose so quickly that he actually took a step back.
 “I wasn’t showing off!” she whispered furiously.

-He gave her a disgusted look.
 “Right.
 And you didn’t have anything to do with this, either, right?”
 He gestured at his bright red hair.

 “Then why did you do it?”